tuechile/example-flask/design.md

 e.
 Media queries
 To ensure an optimal experience on smaller devices, I added customized media queries for sizes where I think this might break.
 This includes custom box padding, changing the div element alignment, and dynamic photo sizing.

+f.
+Processing integration
+I wanted to showcase my artistic work in other projects that are at the intersection of art and technology.
+This one project uses Processing, which is rather hard to integrate with HTML.
+Instead, I converted it to p5.js language and was able to place it onto the website, with some limitations (no external libraries and limited fonts allowed).

+g.
+Subtle color introduction
+Even though the website is mostly in black and white, I wanted to add some color when it looks aesthetically appropriate.
+When I hover over certain texts or photos, they will gain a color or filter gradient.

 4. Summary
-The Pirenily website leverages Flask's templating system, CSS Grid, and JavaScript to deliver an interactive and visually appealing portfolio.
-Careful consideration of scalability, responsiveness, and user experience guided the design choices, ensuring the website can grow with future features and content.
+My Pirenily website leverages Flask's templating system, CSS Grid, and JavaScript to deliver an interactive and visually appealing portfolio.
+I have tried my best to carefully consider the scalability, responsiveness, and user experience.
+In the future, I hope to even manage growing the website content better by learning how to integrate a CMS database into my artworks, especially for those in the similar album grid.